Also Known as Kaju

 Cashews can be crushed with a mortar and pestle.
 It can be stored in a tight jar and refrigerated.
 It comes handy to use whenever required.

-Whole or Half cashews can be shallow or deep fried in Oil, Ghee or Butter, as per the recipie.
+Whole or half cashews can be shallow or deep fried in Oil, Ghee or Butter, as per the recipe.
 It can be added to any snack, Rice or Vegetable preparation.

 Cashews can be finely powdered or coarsely powdered in a grinder.
 Fine powder can be sprinkled on any sweet preparation.
 It can be quickly used for making cashew paste, Cashew milk.
 Coarse cashew powder can be used to make desserts like sheera and halwa.

 "Toasting" nut, in the oven or in the microwave is one of the good ways to avoid addition of fat.
 There's nothing like the taste of a freshly roasted cashew.
 While we love raw and unsalted cashews, especially for cooking, roasted and salted make a delightful snacking experience.
 The sweetness of the nut is enhanced by roasting and a light sprinkling of salt.
 Roasted cashews are widely available, both salted and unsalted, whole or in pieces.

 Toasted salted cashew nut